tobsirl/AWS-Certified-DevOps-Engineer/README.md

 Lambda@Edge allows CloudFront to run lambda function at CloudFront edge locations to modify traffic between the viewer and edge location and edge locations and origins.

 [Example: Redirecting viewer requests to a country-specific URL](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-examples.html#lambda-examples-redirecting-examples)

+- You can run lightweight Lambda at edge locations
+- Adjust data between the Viewer and Origin